cuvva/terms/privacy.md

 ### Communication

 Our conversations (including chats, emails and phone calls) may be recorded or monitored to provide an audit trail.
-We may use them in an anonymised form to help train the Cuvva team, too.
+We may use them to help train the Cuvva team, too.

 ### System logs